Sleeping in the Rain

 Before retiring home, she grabbed an armful of zaub paj, Chinese mustard greens, for me.
 I even got inspired by the fruitful garden that I plucked a plastic bag full of string beans and broke off two qe taub from the vines for myself.

-My amazing mom may not know how to read, but in this garden, she read the garden like literature.
+My mom may not know how to write or read, but in this garden, she wrote the garden like literature.